-The Tarrant Regional Water District (TRWD) is the local government agency that provides water to customers within its district, manages water and flood protection systems, and manages the Trinity River Trails and other recreational areas.
-You can see a map of the district here: https://www.trwd.com/wp-content/uploads/TRWD-Voting-Boundary.pdf
+The Tarrant Regional Water District (TRWD) is the local government agency that provides water to customers within its district, manages water and flood protection systems, and manages several recreational areas.

 TRWD provides water to the 2.1 million people living in the district, monitors water quality, and operates water pipelines, floodway levees, and reservoirs.
 It also manages several recreation areas, including Eagle Mountain Park and (in partnership with the city of Fort Worth) the Trinity Trails.
 The agency also administers the Trinity River Vision Authority, which is responsible for the Panther Island Project.

 In order to fund its work, TRWD has the ability to levy taxes on property owners in the district.
-The current tax rates is 0.0194 cents per $100 property valuation.
+The current tax rate is 0.0287 cents per $100 property valuation.

 What is the Trinity River Vision project?

 The Trinity River Vision project (also known as the Panther Island project) is a $1.6 billion flood control and economic development project that seeks to rechannel the Trinity River and redevelop the area north of downtown Fort Worth.
 The publicly-funded project originated in 2000, and in 2003 the City of Fort Worth and other state and local agencies approved a master plan for the project. (https://urbanland.uli.org/industry-sectors/infrastructure-transit/rerouting-the-trinity-river/)